digimodify/pwsh-automation-project/README.md

 ## Task 2 - Automate AD and SQL Server tasks

-Active Directory (AD) Tasks
+Script 1: Active Directory (AD) Tasks

 This script accomplishes the following:
 - Checks for and imports the ActiveDirectory module.
 - Defines and checks for an Organizational Unit (OU) called Finance.
 - Deletes and recreates the OU as needed.